getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

     sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
 Pellentesque velit orci, laoreet at adipiscing eu, interdum quis nibh.
 Nunc a accumsan purus.

-The settings between the pair of `---` markers is known as the YAML front matter, and it is comprised of basic YAML settings for the page.
+The settings between the pair of `---` markers is known as the YAML frontmatter, and it is comprised of basic YAML settings for the page.

 In this example, we are explicitly setting the title, as well setting the taxonomy to **blog** so we can filter it later.
 The content after the second `---` is the actual content that will be compiled and rendered as HTML on your site.
 This is written in [Markdown](../markdown), which will be covered in detail in a future chapter.
 Just know that the `#`, `**`, and `_` markers translate to a **heading1**, **bold**, and **italics**, respectively.